Unlock the Power of Theme in Your Story

 Even though the events of a story are often focused on just a few characters and places, those events speak to the world in general.
-For example, a story where a vicious criminal gets away with murder at the end is making a very different commentary about society than a story where a vicious criminal is arrested at the end.
+A story where a vicious criminal gets away with murder at the end is making a very different commentary about society than a story where a vicious criminal is arrested at the end.

-The story where the criminal gets away with the crime would be making a statement about the world being unjust, while the story where the criminal is captured would be making a statement about the world being just.
+The story where the criminal gets away would be making a statement about the world being unjust, while the story where the criminal is captured would be making a statement about the world being just.

 How do you write a great story theme?

 How to choose a story theme

 You should be mindful about the commentary on the world you'd like to make as a writer and choose a theme for your story early on.
 As you write, your theme can evolve, but having a solid starting point will help.

 Is there something unique you'd like to say about the world?
 Maybe you have an interesting take on a modern social sentiment.
 Or, maybe you have a new take on a psychological or philosophical concept that's been around for over a hundred years.
 You can build themes around these views.